 Is Coffee Actually Nutritious?

 Coffee is technically a plant based beverage.
 Therefore, it’s got to have some super powers in there somewhere.
 And research has indeed found this to be true as coffee is a source of micronutrients and antioxidants, specifically polyphenols.
-In fact, a 2005 study identified coffee as Americans #1 source of dietary antioxidants (source).
+In fact, a 2005 study identified coffee as American’s #1 source of dietary antioxidants (wow).

 Researchers have been looking at the connection between coffee consumption for some time.
 Most of the studies are observational in nature and not intervention studies (meaning they didn’t “treat” anyone with coffee).
 While this is not rock-solid science, it is helpful in drawing conclusions about how coffee may be beneficial and how much is appropriate.